 Obesity, Bariatrics and the Microbiome

 The human microbiome comprises all the microorganisms living on and in the human body.
 Though the significance of microbes as mediators of health and disease has long been established, recent advances in genetic sequencing are providing new insights into the function and composition of what is now recognized as an additional human organ.
-In particular, the microbial inhabitants of the gut (the gut microbiota) are thought to play a part in the development of obesity, insulin resistance and diabetes.

 Studying the Obese Microbiome